solid-late/solid-late.github.io/_posts/2018-04-25-charlieplexing-example-board.md

 ---
 layout: post
-title: Prototype of the charlieplexing circuit v2 - SMD 12 LEDs
+title: Prototype of the charlieplexing circuit v2 - 12 SMD LEDs
-date: 2018-04-25
+date: 2018-04-25 12:00:00
 category: electronics
 authors: aleks
 ---

 The next step is to check the SMD LEDs' multiplexed intensity.

 Based on our experience from our previous experiment, which is explained in more detail in [this post](https://solid-late.github.io/electronics/2018/04/25/charlieplexing.html), we wanted to apply the principle to SMD LEDs.
 We hoped that the LEDs would seem much brighter with this approach.
 We created a board with 3 pins and 12 LEDs.
-We wanted to find out if the connections crossing could be milled clean enough.
-Furthermore, the elements had to be soldered by hand.
-The aim was to find out how well this works in terms of charlieplexing, the distribution and the size of the elements.
+In addition, we wanted to find out whether it is possible to mill and hand-solder a board with very dense component placement.

 ## Circuit design
 ![charlieplexing circuit with 4 pins](/static/img/charlieplexing/charlieplexing_circuit_4pin.jpg)